lbryio/lbry.com/content/news/91-new-hampshire-statehouse-testimony-on-virtual-currencies.md

 Currently, New Hampshire has the highest per-capita virtual currency usage of any state in America.
 States like New York have chosen to enforce burdensome rules regarding virtual currencies, and several companies have moved or closed.

 I would urge New Hampshire to take a different path.
-It is well-poised to be a leader of this industry -- so long as it encourages, rather than encumbers, the ability to do business here.
+It is well-poised to be a leader in this industry -- so long as it encourages, rather than encumbers, the ability to do business here.

 Enacting this legislation would send a signal flare to the entire technology industry that New Hampshire is the best place in the world to work on blockchain technology.